Functions

 Future Development

 With the advancement of technology and the availability of new products in the market, the existing lanterns are being replaced gradually by more energy-saving LED lanterns to reduce carbon emissions.
-An Integrated Power Supply Lantern is used to shorten on-site maintenance time and install the Global Positioning System (GPS) on AtoNs in collaboration with the telecommunication network to track and monitor the real-time status of the navigation lights.
+An Integrated Power Supply Lantern is used to shorten on-site maintenance time and to study the use of satellite-enabled equipment (such as BeiDou) to track and monitor the real-time status of the navigation lights.